• Skip to primary navigation

 Benihana Onion Soup Recipe (Japanese Steakhouse Copycat)

 • Carrot & Celery- part of the broth flavor as it sautées and simmers with the other vegetables.
-Grab a large carrot and a couple of celery ribs, wash them off, trim the ends, and then chop 'em up!
+Grab a large carrot and a couple of celery ribs, wash them off, trim the ends, and then chop 'em up.

-• White Onion - for all of that wonderful onion flavor in this broth soup!
+• White Onion - for all of that wonderful onion flavor in this broth soup.
 Yellow onion can also be used, but it does alter the flavor as most onions are sweeter than white onions.

 • Soy Sauce - just a touch to make this soup more flavorful!
-I've added notes in the recipe card and below for some more ingredient options to make a richer broth.
+I've added notes in the recipe card and below for more ingredient options to make a richer broth.

-• Mushrooms - are a required part of the familiar look and flavor of this popular Japanese steakhouse restaurant soup!
+• Mushrooms - are a required part of the familiar look and flavor of this popular Japanese steakhouse restaurant soup.
 I use either white button mushrooms or cremini ( baby bella ) mushrooms.
-My hubby loves both!
+My hubby loves both.

-• Green Onions - the second part of the very familiar garnish!
-Paired with thinly sliced mushrooms, the sliced scallions add color and their vibrant flavor to top off the soup perfectly!
+• Green Onions - the second part of the very familiar garnish.
+Paired with thinly sliced mushrooms, the sliced scallions add color and their vibrant flavor to top off the soup perfectly.

 1. Sauté the Vegetables

-2. Sauté the vegetables until the onions begin to become transparent and the vegetables are fragrant.
+Cook.
+Sauté the vegetables until the onions begin to become transparent and the vegetables are fragrant.

 2. Cook the Broth